How are we gonna pay for it?

 Owners of older homes with high energy requirements may face a conundrum.
 Paying to operate the house prevents saving money to pay for improvements.
 Without improvements, the high bills just keep coming.
 With all those bills, there’s no extra money for improvements.
 How can we get off that energy-and-money-go-round?

 Don’t whip out your high-interest credit card or throw up your hands in despair just yet.
 There are a few financing options out there just for people who want to improve their home’s efficiency and sustainability.
-Keep reading to learn all about energy efficient loan and mortgage options.
+Keep reading to learn all about energy efficient mortgage options.

 Table of Contents

-- Finding the Right Energy Efficient Loan or Mortgage
+- Finding the Right Energy Efficient Mortgage

 - An Energy Efficient Loan Can Help You Be Prepared